SMITH367/InvetaryGestion/readme.md

-## This is a simple inventary gestion.
+## This is a fullstack javascript application.

+### Simple invetantary gestion created with Node, Express, Mysql and Vanilla Js

 Steps for install.